VikasVashisth/VikasVashisth/README.md

 During test automation of web-based application, there comes a need for the page to be refreshed multiple times for all web elements to be loaded completely.

 On the initial page load, some web elements might be loaded while it takes a second page refresh for all web elements to be loaded.

 This can be done using the refresh command provided by Selenium web driver.

 Browser refresh operation can be performed using the following ways in Selenium

+Here You will find , these four through which you can use the refresh methods and add in your project as per the requirement.
+[1] Get method.
+[2] Navigate method.
+[3] Send Keys method using F5 Key.
+[4] Send Keys method using ASCII Code.

 ---
 ## Technologies